 - Testing with urine that is too diluted.
 This is why manufacturers typically suggest testing in the morning with your first urination of the day.

 Two German scientists learned that injecting sexually immature mice with urine from pregnant people would make those mice ovulate, while urine from non-pregnant people wouldn’t have the same effect.
-While these tests were accurate, they were expensive, time consuming, and could only be performed by labs that could accept shipments of urine through the mail.
+While these positive pregnancy test results were accurate, the tests were expensive, time consuming, and could only be performed by labs that could accept shipments of urine through the mail.
 As a result, they weren’t an option for most people.

-In the ‘60s, scientists began developing pregnancy tests that didn’t require the use of live animals and could be performed in doctors’ offices.
+Scientists began developing pregnancy tests that didn’t require the use of live animals and could be performed in doctors’ offices.
 They could also detect pregnancy only 2-3 weeks after conception (aka after the first day of a missed period or later).
 These tests laid the groundwork for the ones we know and use today.